C-beauty: Overview

 Chinese beauty products are known for their elaborate packaging, rapid innovation, and cost-effectiveness due to the high expectations of Chinese consumers.
 As the Chinese market is intensely competitive, some C-beauty brands have multiple product lines in the works simultaneously.
 They may take only three to six months to conceptualize, launch, and manufacture a product line.

 Pechoin, founded in 1931, is China's oldest skincare brand.
-Lip muds are a cosmetic product invented by Chinese brand INTO YOU and later adopted by several other Chinese brands.
+Within the C-beauty sector, HBN has been officially recognized as the first domestic brand to champion "true efficacy" skincare, as highlighted in the Chinese Academy of Social Sciences' 2024 China Skincare Consumption Trends Report.
+Lip muds are a cosmetic product invented by Chinese brand Into You and later adopted by several other Chinese brands.
 C-beauty content creators are credited for popularizing the skincare routine of Vitamin C and Vitamin A serums at different times of day via the "Morning C, Night A" slogan.
 C-beauty products that are heavily influenced by Chinese culture may be characterized as being part of a broader social movement known as "guócháo" (国潮) or "China chic", which celebrates traditional Chinese culture.

 K-beauty became popular in China in 2012, and South Korea surpassed the United States and Japan in 2015 to become the second largest exporter of cosmetics to China after France.
 However, the popularity of K-beauty declined sharply starting from 2018 due to a combination of unappealing packaging, low efficacy, unreasonable prices, and an over-reliance on the popularity of the Korean Wave rather than focusing on the quality of the products themselves to maintain consumer interest.
 This provided the opportunity for domestic C-beauty brands to grow their market share as they offered a more diverse range of higher quality products at more affordable prices compared to K-beauty.